 ALSO READMaruti Suzuki's fourth quarter profit up 16 percent on higher sales of premium models Maruti Suzuki's fourth-quarter profit up 16 percent on higher sales of premium models Maruti Suzuki third-quarter profit up 48 percent on sales of pricier cars Maruti, Hyundai clock record yearly sales in 2016-17 Maruti Suzuki releases road safety index

+The present generation Dzire would now be sold as Dzire Tour to fleet operators.
+The company has till date sold 14 lakh units of the model in India since the launch of first generation Dzire in March 2008.
+Dzire has been instrumental in making the company a strong player in the entry sedan segment.
+The model has been contributing to around 50 per cent of vehicle sales in the compact sedan segment.
 In 2016-17, the Dzire came third in the top 10 best selling list of passenger vehicles.
 It was the second best selling model among passenger vehicles in 2015-16.
 Last full model change of the Dzire happened in February 2012.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)